mattvinks/spark-labs/08-streaming/8.3-kafka/kafka-setup-scala.md

 This will start Kafka server in the background.

-Do `jps` again make sure we ses both Kafka and zookeeper running
+Do `jps` again and make sure both Kafka and zookeeper running

 ```bash
 $ jps